wgoode3/react-notes/fundamentals.md

 # Objects and Arrays

-Some of you may have noticed earier when we talked about declaring variables and checking their types that one seemed a bit off.
+Some of us may have noticed earier when we talked about declaring variables and checking their types that one seemed a bit off.

 ```javascript
 var d = [];